Engee documentation

-This example will demonstrate the process of loading data from XLSX format and filling in data gaps using the Impute and DataInterpolations libraries.
+This example will demonstrate the process of downloading data from the XLSX format and filling in the gaps using the Impact and DataInterpolations libraries.

-The data is an archive of observations of weather events at one weather station for the last 5 years.
-Only daily temperature measurements will be used in the example.
+The data is an archive of observations of weather events at one weather station over the past 5 years.

 Pkg.add(["Statistics", "XLSX", "Impute", "CSV", "DataInterpolations"])